 Facebook ads can be complex and cost some money.
 To enjoy a better rate of return and maximize this strategy, I suggest hiring somebody to run your ads.

 These 23 steps combined are the foundations of my Product to Millions program.
-While I still recommend you sign up to learn the advanced techniques, this guide should be enough to get you started with enrolling your clients, especially online.
+While I still recommend you sign up to learn the advanced techniques, this guide shall be enough to get you started with enrolling your clients, especially online.

 How did you find the steps for my Product to Millions program?
 I definitely appreciate honest feedback so comment below.